 Sickness absence can have a significant impact on the performance and productivity of any business.
 This makes it essential for employers to fully understand employee rights to Statutory Sick Pay (SSP) and the circumstances in which it applies.

 What is Statutory Sick Pay and how much is an employee entitled to?

-It is a legal requirement that employees receive statutory sick pay (SSP) when they are absent from work due to illness – currently set at a flat rate of £88.45 per week.
+Statutory Sick Pay (SSP) is the amount paid to employees who are too ill to work.
+It is a legal requirement that employees receive Statutory Sick Pay (SSP) when they are absent from work due to illness – currently employees are entitled to a flat rate of £88.45 per week.
 Any amount that the employer wishes to pay beyond this amount is classed as a contractual excess.

 There are specific qualifying conditions that apply in order for the employee to receive SSP, including their length of service and length of sickness.